aaron-grau/curic/rails/projects/rails_lite/rails-lite-i.md

 You have a skeleton helper class, `Session`, in `lib/session.rb`, which is passed an instance of `Rack::Request` on initialization.
 Inside `Session#initialize` you should grab the cookie named `_rails_lite_app`.
 If the session cookie has been set before, you should use JSON to deserialize the value and store it in an ivar.
-If no cookie has been set before this ivar should be set to `{}`.
+If no cookie has been set before, you should set the ivar to `{}`.

 Provide the following methods in your `Session` class:
 * `#[]` and `#[]=` - will get/set the session content;